BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 ### About the Studio Context

-In order for the studio to work as intended with the UI, a context must be in the project.
-It's purpose is to direct the knowledge graph to understand how studio-specific properties behave, such as that `Workspaces` should be set (an unordered collection without duplicates).
+In order for the `Studio` to work as intended with the UI, a context must be in the project.
+Its purpose is to direct the knowledge graph to understand how studio-specific properties behave, such as that `Workspaces` should be set (an unordered collection without duplicates).

-If you create a studio using the UI in Nexus Fusion, this resource will be created for you, if it doesn't exist already.
+If you create a `Studio` using the UI in Nexus Fusion, this resource will be created for you, if it doesn't exist already.
 If you plan on bootstrapping your own projects programmatically, such as through the API, then you might need to take care to include it.

 Every `Studio` resource that is created should reference this context resource as the `@context` property.
 For an example, see the `Studio` resource mentioned above.
-The default studio context `@id` for all our examples will be `https://bluebrainnexus.io/studio/context`, and it's what Nexus Fusion will use.
+The default Studio context `@id` for all our examples will be `https://bluebrainnexus.io/studio/context`, and it's what Nexus Fusion will use.

 Here's what the context should look like: